Michael Rizvi-Martel

 Agents as a New Layer of Abstraction

 To make this concrete, here is a rough example from my actual workflow.
 Say I want to train a small transformer on a sequence copying task (the kind of toy task you would use to study length generalization).
 If I just tell Claude Code "write me a transformer that learns to copy sequences," I will get something — but it will make a bunch of design choices that I probably disagree with.
 It might use learned positional encodings when I wanted NoPE or RoPE.
 It might set up the causal mask wrong for an encoder-decoder vs. a decoder-only setup.
 It might default to cross-entropy when the task structure calls for something else.
 The code will run, but it won't be my experiment.
 What I actually need to specify is closer to: "decoder-only transformer, RoPE embeddings, 4 layers, 256 hidden dim, trained on sequence copying where input is [tokens] [SEP] and target is the same tokens again, use teacher forcing, cross-entropy loss only on the target portion of the sequence, train lengths 1–20 and evaluate on lengths 21–40."
 Once I give it that, it gets it right almost every time.
 The implementation details — how to build the RoPE rotation matrices, how to set up the data loader, how to mask the loss — those it handles fine on its own.
 The point is: the things I still need to specify are design-level decisions, not implementation-level ones.
 The abstraction eats the implementation but not the design.
+Circling back to my pre-ChatGPT workflow in undergrad, I don't need to fill in the code after the comments; the comments are the program.

 There is, however, one fundamental difference between this abstraction layer and every one that came before it: it is inherently stochastic.
 When a C compiler compiles your code, it produces the same assembly every time for the same input.
 When the JVM runs your bytecode, the behavior is deterministic.
 When you write a Python script, it does the same thing on every run (modulo random seeds and such).
 Agents don't work this way.
 Ask Claude Code the same thing twice and you might get different implementations.
 Sometimes meaningfully different.
 This is, I think, the core reason the trust problem with agents feels different from the trust problem with compilers or garbage collectors.
 With a compiler, once you've verified it works, you can trust it on new inputs because the mapping from source to output is fixed.
 With an agent, every invocation is in some sense a new roll of the dice.
-I am not sure what the implications of this are exactly.
-Maybe it means we will need new kinds of testing and verification.
-Maybe it means the "spec" you write for the agent needs to be precise enough to constrain the output distribution sufficiently.
-Maybe it just means we accept some amount of variance and learn to work with it, the way we already accept that two human programmers given the same spec will produce different code.
-I don't have an answer here, but I think it is the right question to ask.

 A Historical Outlook